 How can the arts support our efforts to address our current energy problem?

 In Search of a New Aesthetic

 HowlRound, April 2015

 (One of the Editor's Picks for 2015)

-Chantal Bilodeau kicks off the series Theatre in the Age of Climate Change with an account of her trip to the Canadian Arctic and how that changed how she wanted to write plays.
+An account of Chantal Bilodeau's trip to the Canadian Arctic and how that changed how she wanted to write plays.

 Canadian playwright Chantal Bilodeau recently returned from a trip to Tromsø in the Norwegian Arctic, where she spent five days working on her new play "Forward."
 In her latest blog, Bilodeau examines how art can play a role in responding to the threat of climate change.